 Congratulations on having a new developer!
-The first working day with a lot of emotions and doubts about him.
+On the first working day with a lot of emotions and doubts about him.
 Long search behind and hope for future successful work together for you.

 Talented specialists are the main resource of any IT company.